 Domestic Violence: The occurrence of one or more of the following acts inflicted upon a person protected under this act by an adult or an emancipated minor: Homicide, Assault, Terroristic threats, Kidnapping, Criminal restraint, False imprisonment, Sexual Assault, Criminal sexual contact, Lewdness, Criminal mischief, Burglary, Criminal trespass, Harassment, and Stalking.
 When one or more of these acts is Inflicted by an unemancipated minor upon a person protected under this act, the occurrence shall not constitute "domestic violence," but may be the basis for the filing of a petition or complaint pursuant to the provisions of section 11 of P.L.
 1982, c77 (C2A:4A-30).
-"Victim of domestic violence" means a person protected under this act and shall include any person who is 18 years of age or older or who is an emancipated minor and who has been subjected to domestic violence by a spouse, former spouse, or any other person who is a present or former household member.
-"Victim of domestic violence" also includes any person, regardless of age, who has been subjected to domestic violence by a person with whom the victim has had a child in common, or with whom the victim anticipated having a child in common, if one of the parties is pregnant.
-"Victim of domestic violence" also includes any person who has been subjected to domestic violence by a person with whom the victim had a dating relationship.
+"Victim of domestic violence" means a person protected under this act and shall include any person who is 18 years of age or older or who is an emancipated minor and who has been subjected to domestic violence by a spouse, former spouse, or any other person, regardless of age, who has been subjected to domestic violence by a spouse having a child in common, if one of the parties is pregnant.
+"Victim of domestic violence" also includes any person who has been subjected to domestic violence and the victim anticipated having a child in common, if one of the parties is pregnant.
+"Victim of domestic violence" also includes any person who has been subjected to domestic violence.